amd-CS/calendar-web-app/README.md

 # calendar-web-app

 This is an interactive web calendar which can display any valid year the user enters.
-Also, there are a different color themes which change the look and feel of the app.
+Also, there are different color themes which change the look and feel of the app.
 The following is some features of the app:
 -	Enter Year: User can enter a year to display
 -	Choose Season: User chooses one of the four seasons or the whole year to display